joshakaw/schwartz-data-viz/README.md

 ### **4. Understand the Solution Structure**

 * In the Solution Explorer (usually on the right side of Visual Studio), you will see two main projects:
     * **`Server` (Python Flask Backend):** This project contains the Python code that runs on the server.
 Flask is a lightweight web framework that handles requests from the frontend, processes data, and provides APIs.
-It's the "brain" that serves data.
     * **`Client` (React Frontend):** This project contains the JavaScript code that runs in your web browser.
 React is a library for building user interfaces.
 It's responsible for what you see and interact with, and it communicates with the Flask backend to get and send data.
 * These two parts work together: the `Client` (what the user sees) makes requests to the `Server` (where the data and logic reside) to perform actions and retrieve information.

 ---

-## **Project Structure Explained**
+## Project Structure Overview

-For those new to full-stack development, here's a brief overview:
+This document provides a concise overview of the project's architecture, ideal for those new to full-stack development.

-* **`Server/` (Python Flask Backend):**
+### **`Server/` (Python Flask Backend)**
-    * This directory contains all the code that runs on the server.
-    * **Flask** is a web framework that acts as the "brain" of the application.
-It receives requests from the frontend (e.g., "give me user data," "save this new item"), processes them, potentially interacts with a database, and sends back responses.
-    * It exposes **API (Application Programming Interface) endpoints**, which are specific URLs that the frontend can call to perform actions or get data.
+This directory holds all the code that runs on the server. **Flask**, a Python web framework, acts as the core of the application.
+It handles incoming requests from the frontend, processes data—which often involves interacting with a database—and sends back responses.
+The backend exposes **API (Application Programming Interface) endpoints**, which are specific URLs that the frontend uses to request data or trigger actions.

-    * Think of it as the kitchen in a restaurant: it prepares the food (data) based on orders (requests) from the dining area (frontend).
-* **`Client/` (React Frontend):**
+### **`Client/` (React Frontend)**
-    * This directory contains all the code that runs in your web browser.
-    * **React** is a JavaScript library used to build the user interface (UI).
-It's responsible for how the website looks and feels, and how users interact with it.
-    * It makes **API calls** to the Flask backend to fetch data to display or send data that the user inputs.
+This directory contains all the code that runs in your web browser. **React**, a JavaScript library, is used to build the user interface (UI).
+It's responsible for the website's look, feel, and how users interact with it.
+The frontend makes **API calls** to the Flask backend to fetch data for display or to send user-entered data.
-    * Think of it as the dining area and the waiter in a restaurant: it presents the menu (UI), takes your order (user input), sends it to the kitchen (backend), and displays the food (data) when it arrives.

 The two parts communicate over HTTP, with the React frontend making requests to the Flask backend's API endpoints.

 ---